 Working with data is more than just crunching numbers or interpreting a figure created by someone else.
 It refers to a number of broad processes aimed at making sense of phenomena or solving problems in the world.
 This focus on phenomena is particularly relevant to those designing and enacting learning opportunities focused on work with data given the greater availability (or the ability to create data about) many aspects of the natural and social world (Lee & Wilkerson, 2018).
 Working with data also has the benefit of supporting within learners the capability to be more confident when working with quantitative information across content areas, particularly in advanced coursework.
 These capabilities may be particularly useful in STEM domains because advanced coursework in these domains often involves demanding and abstract work with data, work that may be more accessible to more learners when they encounter it earlier in their education.

-To date, past educational research has shown that understanding learners’ experiences has been informative both in research and to practicing educators.
-Much of this work, especially in science and mathematics education settings, has taken to understanding learners’ experiences in terms of their engagement (Schmidt, Rosenberg, & Beymer, 2018).
+Though there has been research about students’ engagement in math and science (Fredricks, Filsecker, & Lawson, 2016; Schmidt, Rosenberg, & Beymer, 2018; Schneider et al., 2016), research has not examined how students engage in work with data.
 Knowing more about how youth engage in work with data is valuable as engagement is a meaningful outcome for STEM learners in its own right (Sinatra, Heddy, & Lombardi, 2015).
 It may also be an antecedent of changes in other outcomes, such as their well-being, achievement, and the pursuit of an area of study or career (Wang & Eccles, 2012).

-Though there has been research about students’ engagement in math and science, research has not examined how students engage in work with data.
 Because engaging in work with data seems to be so potentially beneficial to learners, better understanding the nature of work with data and learners’ engagement in such practices is needed.

 The purpose of this study, then, is to examine youth engagement in a variety of learning activities that involve work with data.
 We explore youths’ engagement in the context of outside-of-school STEM enrichment programs carried out during the summer.
 Such settings are an especially useful context for exploring work with data because they can be designed around youths’ interests (Lauer, Akiba, Wilkerson, Apthorp, Snow, & Martin-Glenn, 2006).
 One promise of work with data in outside-of-school settings is that relevant sources of data can be inherently interesting to learners.
 Such sources of data can be used as a context for learning about the world, allowing youth to ask and answer personally and socially meaningful questions, whereas many outside-of-school programs are focused around commercial aims, such as developing mobile device applications.
 Knowing more about how youth engage can also provide a foundation for subsequent work to explore how particular curricula and engaging experiences for youth spark their interest in work with data, including hobbies and occupations related to data science, but also in STEM domains in general.

 Defining Work with Data